czhangy/nuzdocs/README.md

 -   [ ] Key items
 -   [ ] Tooltips
 -   [ ] Check `BattleOverview` to see if the level cap structure is optimal
+-   [ ] Fix issue where `NextLevelCap` always computes the first level cap

 ## License